New Mesothelioma Treatments and Research

 Not all mesothelioma treatment research is focused on new therapies or medications.
 Some target new and better combinations of treatments:

 - The SMART protocol.
-Researchers have been working on SMART (surery for mesothelioma after radiation therapy) in recent years, hoping to develop it as an effective multimodal treatment.
+Researchers have been working on SMART (surgery for mesothelioma after radiation therapy) in recent years, hoping to develop it as an effective multimodal treatment.
 The patient receives intensity-modulated radiation therapy to shrink the edges of tumors.
-A surgeon the has a better chance of removing all or most of the cancerous tissue.
+A surgeon has a better chance of removing all or most of the cancerous tissue.
 A recent large study found improved outcomes and longer survival times for patients undergoing the SMART protocol.[13]

 Learn more about multimodal therapy here.